 In West Norfolk CCG, there are plans to build on progress made in 2015/16.
-For example, through optimising utilisation of the ICC service, Swift First Response, Norfolk First Support, block purchased home care and care home support, all of which are available on a 7 day basis.
-The existing Virtual Ward is a 7 day care model which has had a huge impact on facilitating hospital discharge and Intermediate Care beds with therapy support are available 7 days a week.
+For example, through optimising utilisation of the ICC service, Swift First Response, Norfolk First Support, block purchased home care and care home support, all of which are available on a seven day basis.
+The existing Virtual Ward is a seven day care model which has had a huge impact on facilitating hospital discharge and Intermediate Care beds with therapy support are available seven days a week.
 Community Matrons operate an on-call rota over Saturdays and Sundays and in addition to those services, extending the capacity of the Rapid Assessment Team, providing support at the front door of the hospital to link patients to community services, is a key scheme for 2016/17.
-Utilisation of telehealth technology will also enable 7 day monitoring and intervention where appropriate.
+Utilisation of telehealth technology will also enable seven day monitoring and intervention where appropriate.

 The totality of these plans should ensure effective 7 day services across the county.
+An overall milestone plan and risk log have been attached as Appendix H.